VictoriaBros/opq-js/README.md

 { query: { match: { customer_first_name: [Object] } } }
 ```

-Here's a more complete query based on [Paginate results documentation](https://opensearch.org/docs/latest/search-plugins/searching-data/paginate/#the-search_after-parameter) from OpenSeach using several query from opq and prettyprinting the output.
+Here's a more complete query based on [Paginate results documentation](https://opensearch.org/docs/latest/search-plugins/searching-data/paginate/#the-search_after-parameter) from OpenSeach using several query from opq and pretty printing the output.

 See example: [paginate.js](./examples/paginate.js)